corda/corda/docs/source/threat-model/corda-threat-model.md

 Paper](https://docs.corda.net/_static/corda-technical-whitepaper.pdf) for a
 detailed description of Corda's design and functionality.

-R3 will provide and maintain a number of essential services underpinning the ledger network, including:
+R3 provide and maintain a number of essential services underpinning the ledger network.
+In the future these services are intended to be operated by a separate Corda Foundation.
+The network services currently include:

   * Network map service: Service for distributing and providing updates for a network map document enabling nodes to identify other nodes on the network, their network address and advertised services.
   * Network permissioning service ('Doorman'): Issues signed digital certificates credentialising the identity of parties on the network to conduct peer-to-peer communication.